robguevarra/gh-website/ProjectDocs/Build_Notes/active/admin-dashboard-analytics_phase-4-2_shopify-integration.md

 - [x] **Develop Fetching Script/Function:**
     - Created Supabase Edge Function `shopify-sync` (`supabase/functions/shopify-sync/index.ts` and `utils.ts`).
+    - **Hybrid API Approach:**
+        - **Products:** Fetched via **GraphQL Admin API** (v2025-04) using a dedicated `PRODUCTS_QUERY`.
+This leverages GraphQL's ability to fetch nested variant data efficiently.
+No date filters are applied; the full product catalog is synced on each run.
+        - **Customers & Orders:** Fetched via **REST Admin API** (v2024-04).
+This approach was adopted due to limitations in the GraphQL API (v2025-04) restricting access to necessary PII fields (like customer email) without a higher Shopify plan.
-    - Function accepts `startDate`, `endDate`, and `syncType` parameters.
+    - Function accepts `startDate`, `endDate` parameters to control the date range for REST API calls (Customers/Orders).
-    - Implements logic to call Shopify Admin API endpoints for customers, products, orders.
-    - Uses `created_at_min/max` for historical backfill and `updated_at_min` for incremental sync.
+    - Uses `created_at_min/max` for historical backfill and `updated_at_min` for incremental sync on REST API calls.
-    - Handles Shopify's Link header pagination.
+    - Handles Shopify's Link header pagination for REST API calls.
+    - Implements pagination logic for GraphQL API calls.
-    - Includes basic rate limiting (delay between requests).
+    - Includes basic rate limiting (delay between requests) for both API types.
 - [x] **Database Upsert Logic:**
     - Reuses and enhances the upsert logic from the webhook handler (`upsertCustomer`, `upsertProduct`, `upsertOrder`) in `utils.ts`.
+    - **Hybrid Upsert Logic:**
+        - `upsertProduct` and its helper `upsertVariant` expect **GraphQL node** payloads.
+        - `upsertCustomer`, `upsertOrder`, and `upsertOrderItem` expect **REST API object** payloads.
     - Upserts data idempotently using Shopify IDs.
-    - Links customers to `unified_profiles` by email.
+    - Links customers to `unified_profiles` by email (using data from REST API).
 - [x] **Logging & Error Handling:**
-    - Includes structured logging for fetches, upserts, progress, and errors.
+    - Includes structured logging for fetches (specifying API type), upserts, progress, and errors.
 - [ ] **Schedule Regular Runs:**
-    - Function is ready to be scheduled using Supabase Dashboard Scheduler or `pg_cron` for daily incremental sync.
+    - Function is ready to be scheduled using Supabase Dashboard Scheduler or `pg_cron` for daily incremental sync (fetching recent C/O via REST, all products via GQL).
     - Historical backfill can be triggered manually via function invocation.

 **Polling/Backfill Implementation Summary:**
-A robust Supabase Edge Function (`shopify-sync`) is implemented to handle both historical data backfills and daily incremental synchronization from the Shopify Admin API.
-It uses best practices for pagination, rate limiting, and idempotent upserts, ensuring data completeness for analytics.
+A robust Supabase Edge Function (`shopify-sync`) is implemented using a **hybrid API strategy**.
+It fetches **products via GraphQL** for rich data and **customers/orders via REST** to overcome PII access limitations.
+The function handles both historical data backfills and daily incremental synchronization, using best practices for pagination, rate limiting, and idempotent upserts, ensuring data completeness for analytics.

 **Next Steps:**
 - Securely set environment variables for the Edge Function.